 - Folding Pools: Folding pools check the portability box.
 These dog swimming pools feature semi-rigid panels that collapse down when not in use.
 Water pushes the boards out, keeping the pool’s shape.
 The durable material holds up against most abuse, even teeth.

 - Inflatable Pools: Inflatable pools are the lightest and easiest to store.
-Regardless of size, when you deflate the pool, it folds into a compact size that tucks away on a shelf.
+Regardless of size, it folds into a compact size that tucks away on a shelf when you deflate the pool.
 The plastic is sturdy, but if you’re not careful, dogs can chew or puncture the sides with their nails.
 You can patch them, but it takes time.

 - Rigid Pools: Rigid pools resemble children’s splash pools.
 You won’t find a more durable dog swimming pool.
 The heavy-duty plastic holds up to teeth and claws; even regular scratching won’t puncture through.
 However, they don’t fold or collapse.
 This means you need A LOT of space to store them when not in use.
 They’re also the heaviest of the three pool types.